 Please note this product is not fit for human consumption.

 Amadou is a fantastic form of natural material that nature has provided for us.
 Normally used for Fire Lighting but in the past has been used for so many things such as the lining of Coats, to packing holes in teeth and we were once told that Scotsman used to wear it under their Kilts, how true that is we don't know but its certainly a very versatile product.
 These days it is mainly used for either Fire Lighting or for drying out Flies.
-This listing is for 1 x patch only.
+This listing is for 1 x sheet only that can be selected from the Dropdown Menu.
 Any other items seen in the photos are for display only.

 What is Amadou?

 Amadou is made from the Horse’s Hoof Fungus (Fomes fomentarius), which when processed has a fine, velvety layer resembling suede leather.
 This suede-like layer, called the 'Trama' layer, is sandwiched between a tough nut-like, outer, layer 'Cuticle' and the 'Pores', which are thousands of tiny tubes all packed together which allow the fungi's microscopic spores to be released.
 The Horse’s Hoof Fungus, Latin name 'Fomes fomentarius' , is mainly found on dead or dying trees such as the Birch and Beech, and resembles a horse’s hoof – hence its common name.
 Amadou is very hard to source, and even more difficult to make well.
 Amadou was used by our ancient forefathers and theirs before them stretching back hundreds, if not thousands of millennia and when processed properly Amadou has a beautiful velvet feel and is as resilient as suede leather which can be stored indefinitely.